viraj-kabbur/user_manuals/teacher/home-page.md

-Link below will help Teachers understand about Lesson Plans -
+Link below will help Teacher/Professor understand about Lesson Plans -

 * What are Lesson Plans?
 * How do they work?